MacaroniJam/MacaroniJam/README.md

    - Language(s): C++
    - Role: Lead Programmer
    - Role Details: I distributed tasks and oversaw/reviewed my teammates' progress.
-   - Scripts: I have worked on all scripts for the project.
+   - Scripts: I have worked on all scripts for this project.
 <!---
 MacaroniJam/MacaroniJam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.